society sets it's own standard for female beauty. For western Europe

 Green or blue eyes, large in proportion to the face

 unwrinkled, unblemished and hairless skin - without any scars,

 imperfections or marks of age

-and long (both absolutely and proportional to height)
+and long legs (both absolutely and proportional to height)

 course the woman described above probably doesn't exist, and probably never has.